subjectsplus/SubjectsPlus/readme.txt

 -- Additional guide metadata (description, keywords) -- Beta integration into Serials Solution's Summon
 -- 3 Column guide layout
 -- Boxes without titlebars!
-Tip:  give it a title of "notitle" -- New "Lost Password" functionality
+Tip:  give it a title of "notitleNew " -- New "Lost Password" functionality
 -- On upgrade from 1.x, chchchanges table is cleared, so only original insert and last update data retained